...

 Response:

-This statement gives a wrong perception of the effect of the undocumented immigrants in the economy.
-In fact, the statistics reveal that most of the people who cross the border, and therefore are deemed as immigrants who are here unlawfully do not receive public welfare, such as social security, Medicare, Medicaid, food stamps, and the likes.
+This statement gives a wrong perception of the effect of undocumented immigrants on the economy.
+The statistics reveal that most of the people who cross the border, and therefore are deemed as immigrants who are here unlawfully do not receive public welfare, such as social security, Medicare, Medicaid, food stamps, and the like.

 Response: